-The overall statewide per unit average annual savings estimate is 208.41 kWh.
+The overall statewide per unit average annual savings estimate is 178.7 kWh/unit.
+The statewide per unit average annual savings estimate for lost opportunity and retrofit events are 148.3 kWh/unit and 390.7 kWh/unit, respectively.
+The overall statewide per unit average summer seasonal peak demand savings estimate is 0.22 kW/unit.
+The statewide per unit average summer seasonal peak demand savings estimate for lost opportunity and retrofit events are 0.21 kW/unit and 0.34 kW/unit, respectively.

 The figure below shows the average daily profile for the Seasonal Peak period.
 The peak hours are shaded in grey, the mean load is depicted by the solid blue line and the dotted red lines show the lower and upper 80% confidence interval.
-The Seasonal Peak load occurs between 3:00 and 4:00 PM and the mean value is 0.30 kW/ton.
+The Seasonal Peak load is actual consumption per ton that occurs between 3:00 and 4:00 PM, which is different from the DSF (which is the seasonal demand savings factor and is calculated based on the equation given in section 4.1).
+The mean value is 0.31 kW/ton